-- A reference to an existing actor (physical actor). - An class and a dictionary (abstract actor), meaning that the actor class should be instantiated with the parameters from the dictionary.
+- An existing actor (physical actor). - An instance of migen.flow.network.AbstractActor, containing the actor class and a dictionary (abstract actor).
+It means that the actor class should be instantiated with the parameters from the dictionary.
 This form is needed to enable optimizations such as actor duplication or sharing during elaboration.